adilsaid64/ecommerce-data/README.md

 The company is trying to decide whether to focus their efforts on their mobile app experience or their website.

+Note: This dataset was synthetic.
+Real data for projects like this is proprietary to companies and businesses.
+However, the problem itself is realistic, and this is my approach to solving it.

 ## EDA

 **Data Head**